British Army during the Victorian Era: Cavalry

-New cavalry recruits began their instruction either with their regiment or at a central depot if their unit was stationed abroad.
-Initial training focused on foot drill, the use of arms on foot, gymnastics—including around seventy fencing lessons—and stable duties.
-This basic phase lasted about two months.
-Following this, recruits underwent 90 to 120 hours of riding instruction, learning not only to ride but also to saddle, pack, and handle weapons while mounted.
-Foot drill continued in the afternoons, with theoretical lessons in the evenings.
-After six to eight months, cavalry recruits received musketry instruction comparable to that given to infantry, though with slightly less stringent requirements.
-Every winter, all troopers participated in three weeks of refresher training in foot drill and riding.
+New cavalry recruits began their training either with their regiment or at a central depot if their unit was stationed abroad.
+The two-month basic training focused on drill on foot, handling sabres and firearms whilst on foot, physical training and stable duties.
+This was followed by six to eight months of specialist training, during which the recruits first received 90 to 120 hours of riding lessons, which, in addition to riding, also covered saddling, proper packing and the use of weapons on horseback.
+Whilst drill on foot continued in the afternoons, theoretical lessons took place in the evenings.
+At the end of the specialist training, there was a two-week firearms drill comparable to that of the infantry, albeit with slightly less stringent requirements.